 Fall is considered the most beautiful and romantic time for travellers to visit Hanoi.
 This season is quite short, typically from middle of September to the end of November.
 With the average temperature is 25 degree, Hanoi’s autumn is charming with warm sunlight, cool breeze and dry atmosphere.
 If you love seeing the leaves change color, enjoying some local autumn specialties such as young green rice, living slowly for a to appreciate the beauty of your life, you definitely should come to Hanoi in autumn.

 Check out the FAQ's about the weather all the info you should need is there.Most forcasts show rain and thunder every day.
 Ignore this most likely you will have lovely weather and maybe a shower during your stay.
-Rain tends to come quickly and heavily but it doesn't usually last long not like this country. about 2 years ago
+Rain tends to come quickly and heavily but it doesn't usually last long not like this country. almost 4 years ago

 we spent a month in Vietnam in July with our two small girls (3 and 5).
 We covered hanoi, Halong Bay, Ninh Binh, Hue and Hoi An. we had a great time and were not limited by rain.
 It rains and very heavily but not for very long and it is still warm.
 Be flexible and don't book yourself into a rigid itinerary and you can work around the weather.

-man alive it was HOT - like an oven - so keep in mind that you will not be able to go "full steam ahead" all day and that having a rest in the aircon in the afternoon is quite acceptible. almost 2 years ago
+man alive it was HOT - like an oven - so keep in mind that you will not be able to go "full steam ahead" all day and that having a rest in the aircon in the afternoon is quite acceptible. over 3 years ago